 3. Your Credit Score Is in Rough Shape

 Sorry to break it to you, but a bad credit score won’t qualify for most credit cards out there (minus secured credit cards, which are designed to help people rebuild or build credit).
 And fair credit scores aren’t going to qualify for the best terms and conditions, so if your credit is looking a little lackluster — whether due to the aforementioned missed payments, maxed out credit lines or other missteps — it’s probably a good idea to work on your scores before filling out any applications.
 Otherwise, that new plastic is likely to cost you in interest and even late fees, particularly if you’re prone to carrying a balance.
-(You can see where your credit score currently stands by viewing your two free credit scores, updated each month, for free on Credit.com.)
+(You can see where your credit score currently stands by viewing your two free credit scores, updated every 14 days, for free on Credit.com.)

 Consider taking your so-so credit as a sign you’re not ready for a new credit card and work on fixing your credit instead.
 You may be able to improve your credit scores by disputing errors on your credit reports, paying down high credit-card balances and limiting new credit inquiries while your score recovers.
 You can build good credit in the long-term by making all payments on time, keeping debt levels low and adding a mix of credit accounts as your score and your wallet can handle them.